 Xianix Barrera, a native New Yorker born to Puerto Rican and Dominican parents, had her first exposure to music and dance at an early age with studies in ballet, modern, jazz and percussion.
 Xianix began flamenco studies in New York and deepened her in Spain with distinguished masters including Andres Peña, Concha Vargas, Carmen Ledesma and Raquel Heredia among others.
 She has worked and performed with such prominent artists as Isabel Bayón, Ángel Muñoz, Soledad Barrio and Juan Ogalla and has taught master flamenco workshops for the Joyce Theater and New York City Center, respectively.
-She is a recipient of a coveted scholarship to attend Jacob Pillow's Cultural Traditions Flamenco program led by Noche Flamenca.
-In 2012, Xianix Barrera Flamenco Co debuted to their sold-out production, Sabor Flamenco, in Spanish Harlem.
+In 2012, Xianix Barrera Flamenco debuted to their sold-out production, Sabor Flamenco, in Spanish Harlem.
+She is a recipient of the 2018 SU-CASA grant, a community arts engagement program funded by the Lower Manhattan Cultural Council.
 Xianix has been touring internationally with Noche Flamenca since 2013 with their wildly successful production of Antigona, a flamenco adaptation of the Sophoclean tragedy.
 Most recently she performed in Sevilla, Abu Dhabi and Copenhagen alongside flamenco legend Jose Suarez “El Torombo”.
 She currently teaches flamenco dance to adults and children as a teaching artist for New York City Center, Ballet Hispanico and Flamenco Vivo Carlota Santana in New York.